ObjCtrl-2.5D: Training-free Object Control with Camera Poses: Experiments

 As a training-free method, the quality and motion fidelity of ObjCtrl-2.5D depends on the performance of the underlying video generation model.
 Since the SVD model struggles with fast-moving objects, ObjCtrl-2.5D is less effective for long trajectories within 14 frames.
 This limitation can lead to issues such as motion blur, misalignment, or object elimination when handling rapid or complex object movements.
-Figure~\ref{fig:failure_cases} demonstrates how high-speed camera poses can cause the object to fade out of the scene, leaving only the background.
+Fig.~\ref{fig:failure_cases} demonstrates how high-speed camera poses can cause the object to fade out of the scene, leaving only the background.
 Interestingly, this unintended outcome reveals potential for image inpainting applications (see the last frame).
+Furthermore, as previously noted, ObjCtrl-2.5D faces challenges when dealing with occluding or overlapping objects, since overlapping masks can interfere with the Layer Control Module.
+Addressing these complex scenarios is part of our ongoing research.